f5devcentral/f5-automation-labs/docs/class1/lab_environments/udf.rst

    |apply-resolution|

 #.
-Connect to the RDP session and enjoy the class!
+Connect to the RDP session

+#.
+Select how you would like to continue:

+   - Review: :ref:`bigipbasics`
+   - Start: :ref:`module1`

 Use RDP Zoom
 ^^^^^^^^^^^^